dotnet/reactive/Ix.NET/Documentation/adr/0001-async-linq-to-bcl.md

 It doesn't seem useful to retain this flexibility now.
 The purpose of this seems to be to enable prototypes with both styles to be fully developed, and to enable the choice of style to be deferred right until the last moment.
 But the first non-preview version shipped years ago, so the 'last moment' was approximate half a decade in the past.
 This code generator now just adds complexity to the code base.
 (It's not as though it's generating multiple forms of the same API.
 It simply decides on the name for the single public facade of the internal implementation for each method that uses it.)

 The one question is: does the BCL team agree with the choice of a non-flat API?
-We argued above that we should maintain binary and source compatibility: existing code using the current `System.Linq.Async` should not be broken by its migration into the .NET runtime libraries.
-Obviously this is only possible if we don't change the public API.
-However, that would ultimately be a decision for the BCL team.
-We will be leaving this code generator in place for now, but if the BCL team accepts the public API in its current form, we would remove this code generator before submitting the code for inclusion in the .NET runtime repository.
+Based on Stephen Toub's feedback, the answer appears to be: no. So we'd need to make changes here in any case.

-### Conform to .NET runtime library coding standards
+### Conform to .NET runtime library standards

 Although everything in the Rx.NET repo started out as a Microsoft project, it became a community supported open source project over a decade ago, so it seems likely that the coding standards in this repo and those for the .NET runtime repository will have drifted apart somewhat in that time.

+#### Superficial standards

-So we expect some changes to be necessary to make this code feel like part of the .NET runtime library source tree.
+So we expect some changes to be necessary to make this code feel like part of the .NET runtime library source tree when it comes to things like folder layout, project file structure, and naming conventions.
 But we expect this to be superficial.

 One oversight we have noticed in writing up this proposal is that our code is missing doc comments on some of the 'deep cancellation' methods.
 'Deep cancellation' was the name for the feature by which operators that accept application-defined callbacks (e.g. `Where`) were able to work with callbacks which took a `CancellationToken`.
 (All our async operators are cancellable; the 'deep' cancelation meant the ability to forward that to user callbacks.
 For some operators this wasn't totally straightforward, and it looks like this was, at one point, an experimental feature.
 However, it seems that it now ships, so although there's a compiler symbol you can set to disable it, we never do that.)
 We would need to fill that in.

+#### Code quality standards

+The existing `System.Linq.Async` was written many years ago, and with less sensitivity to efficiency (especially around memory allocation) than is the norm with modern library.
+It seems likely that substantial changes would be necessary to meet current expectations around performance.

 ### Parity with LINQ to Objects